 We believe it’s important that patients have all the information.
 So, we’re breaking down how COVID-19 viral and antibody testing is being covered.
 Keep in mind that policies regarding your out-of-pocket costs for coronavirus testing and treatment are changing rapidly.
-We’re here to make sure you have all the necessary information and provide timely updates as they pertain to COVID-19 testing in Alabama.
+We’re here to make sure you have all the necessary information and provide timely updates as they pertain to COVID-19 testing.

 Is testing free if I have insurance?